Trioza centranthi

 T. centranthi is a historically rare and scattered species that may be increasing in recent years, primarily found near the south coast of England but possibly moving further north.

-Rare or under recorded in Leicestershire and Rutland.
-The Broughton Astley record of 25th October 2016 is believed to be the first for VC55, although the species appears to be extending its range and it may become more common in our area.
+Until recently, rare or under recorded in Leicestershire and Rutland.
+The Broughton Astley record of 25th October 2016 is believed to be the first for VC55.
+The species appears to be extending its range and is now frequently recorded in our area.

 Leicestershire & Rutland Map